bcgov/citz-imb-sso-css-api/README.md

-  getRoleComposite, // Get a composite role from a role deleteRoleComposite, // Remove a composite role from a role getUserRoles, // Get roles associated with a user assignUserRole, // Assign a role to a user getUsersWithRole, // Get users associated with a role unassignUserRole, // Unassign a role from a user getIDIRUsers, // Get list of IDIR users by query
+  getRoleComposite, // Get a composite role from a role deleteRoleComposite, // Remove a composite role from a role getUserRoles, // Get roles associated with a user assignUserRoles, // Assign roles to a user getUsersWithRole, // Get users associated with a role unassignUserRole, // Unassign a role from a user getIDIRUsers, // Get list of IDIR users by query